Separation of Learning and Control for Cyber-Physical Systems: Introduction

 \subsection{Motivation}

-\IEEEPARstart{C}{yber-physical} systems (CPS), in most instances, represent systems of subsystems with an informationally decentralized structure such as networked control systems, emerging mobility systems, communication networks, social media platforms, and internet of things.
-Systems with informationally decentralized structures impose significant challenges compared to systems with centralized \textit{information structures}.
-The information structure in a system designates what information each subsystem poses about the status of the system and when \cite{Schuppen2015}.
-Several efforts on the characterization of information structures and their implications on optimality results have been reported in the literature over the years \cite{Witsenhausen1971a,yuksel2007information,Mahajan2012,Yuksel2021,Subramanian2020ApproximateIS}.
-The information structure in a system stipulates the complexity \cite{papadimitriou1982complexity,tsitsiklis1985complexity} of the optimal control problem and can lead to computational implications \cite{Papadimitriou:1985aa}.
-The latter depends on whether (a) the subsystems have perfect recall \cite{Malikopoulos2016c}, which leads to \textit{strictly classical} information structures resulting in typical centralized stochastic control problems \cite{Kumar1986}, or (b) the subsystems impose delayed sharing information \cite{Nayyar2011}, which leads to \textit{nonclassical} information structures.
+Cyber-physical systems (CPS), in many instances, represent systems of subsystems with an informationally decentralized structure such as networked control systems, emerging mobility systems, communication networks, digital twin, and internet of things.
+Systems with informationally decentralized structures impose significant challenges compared to systems with centralized \textit{information structures}; see \citet{Schuppen2015}.
+The information structure in a system designates what information each subsystem knows about the status of the system and when.
+Several efforts on the characterization of information structures and their implications on optimality results have been reported in the literature over the years; see \citet{Witsenhausen1971a, Mahajan2012, Subramanian2020ApproximateIS}.
+The information structure in a system stipulates the complexity, i.e., see \citet{papadimitriou1982complexity,tsitsiklis1985complexity}, of the optimal control problem and can lead to computational implications; see \citet{Papadimitriou:1985aa}.
+The latter depends on whether the system has a \textit{strictly classical} information structure or a \textit{nonclassical} information structure.
+In classical information structures, all subsystems receive the same information and have perfect recall; see \citet{Malikopoulos2016c}.
+If there is only one subsystem, then such information structures are called \textit{strictly classical} resulting in typical centralized stochastic control problems; see \citet{Kumar1986, Kushner1971}.
+In partially nested information structures, there are some subsystems who have a nonempty intersection of their information structures while they have perfect recall.
+Any information structure that is not classical, or partially nested, is called nonclassical.